AlbaXIII/slant/README.md

 ### Strategy

 slant is a journalistic archive containing independent and legacy media articles that can be access by subscribed users.
-Logged in users can then browse the library of pieces, filter by sector & title keyword, like, share and favourite at their leisure, and most importantly vote on bias – the score of which is displayed at the tope of each article.
+Logged in users can then browse the library of pieces, filter by subject & title keyword, like and favourite at their leisure, and most importantly vote on the article – the score of which is displayed at the top of each article.

 ### Site Goals